Our legal team are up-to-date with legal developments and understand their relevance to you.

 If in doubt, take action early

 If there are no Court orders in place and parents simply cannot agree on how the children will spend the Christmas holidays, or if one parent is withholding the children from the other, you need to act quickly.
 In most situations, parties are required to attend mediation to attempt to solve the dispute before going to Court.
-You should contact our Rockhampton lawyers to discuss pre-action procedures and the best course of action.
+You should contact our solicitors in Rockhampton to discuss pre-action procedures and the best course of action.

 Our office is closed from 23 December 2020 and we re-open on 11 January 2021.